Anshei Minsk: Recent history

 Following World War II, Toronto's Jewish population gradually migrated away from the Kensington Market area and north up Bathurst Street.
 The Minsker became principally a 'businessman's shul' where Jewish businessmen would pray in the morning before work.
 The synagogue continues to serve older congregants who did not join the northward migration and remained in the area, along with Jewish students at the nearby University of Toronto, tourists, and younger Jews who have moved into the area.

 The synagogue was recognized by the City of Toronto as a heritage property in 1985.
 The building was restored after a March 11, 2002 arson attack.
 The fire, which caused an estimated $200,000 worth of damage, began in the women's gallery which also functioned as a book depository.
 Thousands of books were damaged in the fire, many of which were over a century old.
 Others were severely damaged but were saved or restored due to a conservation effort funded by Heritage Canada which saw many of the books freeze dried and then painstakingly restored.

 Anshei Minsk, the Kiever Synagogue (also in Kensington Market), and Shaarei Tzedek are the only historic Orthodox congregations remaining of at least 40 that existed in downtown Toronto in the early 1930s.
-Anshei Minsk is the only Orthodox synagogue in downtown Toronto with a full-time rabbi, and the only functioning Orthodox Jewish synagogue in downtown Toronto to hold daily services.
+Anshei Minsk is the only Orthodox synagogue in downtown Toronto with a full-time rabbi, and for many years was the only functioning Orthodox Jewish synagogue in downtown Toronto to hold daily services.